 Second Link: Emulates what will happen if a user finds and clicks on a link or image of a Grammar Captive podcast hosted on a third-party podcast hostpage like iTunes or Stitcher.
 After opening to the proxy page click on the proxy link at the bottom of the page.

-Benefits: When the user opens to the Grammar Captive Podcast Hostpage via a third-party podcast hostpage, he will find, in addition to exactly what he is looking for, an index to all of the other podcasts that will eventually be made available to him.
+Primary Benefit: By opening to the Grammar Captive Weekly Podcast landing page via a third-party podcast hostpage, the user finds, in addition to exactly what he is looking for — namely, more information about the podcast that he just heard or is about to hear — , but also an index to all of the other podcasts that will assist him in putting the pieces together.

 There are innovative ways that lead to problems, and there are proven ways that lead to success.
 Unfortunately, the pleasure of innovation can sometimes get in the way of true achievement.